 But when I started adventuring off script — starting with the Sierra High Route, culminating with the Alaska-Yukon Expedition, and continuing with high routes of my own — I had to create some or all of these materials from scratch.
 Through this process, I developed what I believe to be an optimal system of maps and resources, which is the subject of this post.

 This article was originally published four years ago, but I’ve updated it and grouped it with a multi-part series about the Navigator’s Toolkit, which will help readers with learning how to navigate.
 Read the full series:

-I normally carry three types of topographic maps:
+I normally pack three types of topographic maps:

 1. Paper overview maps

-In the field, overview maps are useful for pinpointing distant landmarks, having mid-trip planning discussions, and bailing off the intended route.
-On their own, they may be sufficient for itineraries with on-trail travel only.
+In the field, overview maps are useful for pinpointing distant landmarks, mid-trip planning discussions, self-evacuations, and detours.

 2. Paper detailed maps